A motivic conjecture of Milne

 {\bf 2.4.2.
+Definition.} Either the stratification of $\Spec\,A$ in reduced, locally closed subschemes of Theorem 2.4.1 (c) or its pull-back to a stratification of $\Spec\,A_0$ in reduced, locally closed subschemes, will be called an {\it Artin--Schreier stratification}.

-Remark.} The case $C_0=0$ (i.e., the $Z_{00}$-algebra $W_{00}$) is studied systematically for the first time in [Ly], using a language of $F$-modules.
-We came across Artin--Schreier systems of equations independently in 1998 in connection to formula (12) below.
+{\bf 2.4.3.
+Remark.} The case $C_0=0$ (i.e., the $A$-algebra $\Lambda$ of the proof of Theorem 2.4.1 (c)) is studied systematically for the first time in [Ly], using a language of $F$-modules.
+We came across Artin--Schreier systems of equations independently in 1998 in connection to the proof of Theorem 3.2 below.